-District 1 and the markets are the best places for those wanting variety and bargaining power.
-Anh Dong Market and Ben Thanh Market are great places to hone bargaining prowess.
-Each has an assortment of products ranging from kitchen spices to silk scarves and beyond.
-It is always best to browse a bit before buying as vendors will mark up their prices for Western customers.
+District 1 and the markets are the best places for those after variety and bargaining power.
+An Dong Market and Ben Thanh Market are great places to hone one's bargaining prowess.
+Each has an assortment of products ranging from spices to silk scarves and more.
+It is always best to browse a bit before buying, as vendors will tend to mark up their prices for Western customers.

 Large department stores can also be found in District 1.
-These house all sorts of things, such as the latest CDs and DVDs, perfumes, colognes and more.
+These house all sorts of things, such as the latest CDs and DVDs, perfumes, and colognes.

 Diamond Plaza is a popular shopping choice for designer wear, leather goods and interior decor materials.
-As far as clothing is concerned, most expats prefer to make use of one of the numerous, incredibly skilled and cheap tailors around town.
-However, traditionally the best tailors are found in Hoi An in central Vietnam.
+As far as clothing is concerned, many expats choose to make use of one of the numerous, incredibly skilled and cheap tailors around town.

 Nightlife and entertainment in Ho Chi Minh City

-For those that enjoy cultural activities, Ho Chi Minh City is steeped in history.
-It is home to a number of fascinating museums which document various elements of the country’s history and diverse culture.
+For those who enjoy cultural activities, Ho Chi Minh City is steeped in history.
+It is home to several fascinating museums which document various elements of the country’s history and diverse culture.
 Expats with children should be sure to catch a traditional Vietnamese water puppet show, which is great fun for the whole family.

 Eating out in Ho Chi Minh City